Meet Our Culture Shock Management Team

 Originally from Dallas,Texas, Amanda graduated from Oklahoma State University with a B.S. in Biology and a B.S. in Liberal Studies in May 2018.
 Following graduation, Amanda eagerly packed her bags and traveled from her home state of Texas to San Diego, California in order to pursue graduate school at San Diego State University.
 After almost three years (which included writing a thesis in the middle of a global pandemic), they earned their M.A. in Women’s and Gender Studies from SDSU in May 2021.
 Since then, Amanda has found their way into the non-profit development sphere, by joining the Resource Development team at San Diego Mesa College in partnership with the San Diego Mesa College Foundation, where they work to raise funds for student scholarships and campus programs.
 Finding Culture Shock felt like the perfect fit and Amanda is excited to be part of a team/organization where she can put her knowledge into practice and engage in such transformative work.

-Brianna Bautista, Front Desk Supervisor
+Brianna Bautista, Studio Operations Supervisor

 Brianna Bautista started dancing at 4 years old in hip hop and hula at Tonys Salamat Dance Art Center and MLC.
 Brianna then went to SDSCPA in middle school and high school were she trained in other art forms such as ballet, modern, jazz, tap, and river-dance ( Irish step dance).
 She then started training at Culture Shock Dance Center in 2018 to 2020 by joining the Scholarship Program before closing down during the pandemic.
 During that time, she joined a “project team” SIN (strength in numbers) directed by: Janelle Adviento, Richie P and Kendall Iler.Brianna continues to train at Culture Shock San Diego, Studio Fx, and Offstage by GRV.